Takeno/mtg-policy-changes/ipg.md

 Only the Head Judge is authorized to issue penalties that deviate from these guidelines.
 The Head Judge may not deviate from this guide’s procedures except in significant and exceptional circumstances or a situation that has no applicable philosophy for guidance.
 Significant and exceptional circumstances are rare—a table collapses, a booster contains cards from a different set, etc. The Rules Enforcement Level, round of the tournament, age or experience-level of the player, desire to educate the player, and certification level of the judge are NOT exceptional circumstances.
 If another judge feels deviation is appropriate, they must consult with the Head Judge.

 Judges are human and make mistakes.
 When a judge makes a mistake, they should acknowledge the mistake, apologize to the players, and fix it if it is not too late.
 If a member of the tournament staff gives a player erroneous information that causes them to commit a violation, the Head Judge is authorized to downgrade the penalty.
 For example, a player asks a judge whether a card is legal for a format and is told yes.
 When that player’s deck is found to be illegal because of these cards, the Head Judge applies the normal procedure for fixing the decklist, but may downgrade the penalty to a Warning because of the direct error of the judge.
+If a player clearly acts on erroneous information provided by a judge during the game, the Head Judge may consider a backup to the point of the action taken, even if that action did not lead to a violation.

 ### 1.1.
 DEFINITION OF PENALTIES